icoco/BunkerM/docs/faq.md

 - Reaching maximum connection limit

 Check the [Troubleshooting Guide](troubleshooting.md) for detailed solutions.

-### Why am I seeing SSL certificate warnings?

-BunkerM uses a self-signed certificate by default, which browsers flag as untrusted.
-This is normal and you can safely proceed after accepting the warning.

 ### How do I reset the admin password if I forget it?